franck35410/practice-flexible-engine/discovering_the_api/readme.md

 ```

 ## Use Object Storage API with s3cmd
 > S3cmd is a free command line tool and client for uploading, retrieving and managing data in cloud storage service providers that use the S3 protocol.
-> if you are using ubuntu 64bit, you can do
+> if you are using linux, you can get it from linux. example for ubuntu:
 ```shell
 sudo apt install s3cmd"
 ```
-> you can get s3cmd for linux repository or from https://s3tools.org/s3cmd
+> or from official website https://s3tools.org/s3cmd
-> you need to have S3_ACCESS_KEY_ID and S3_SECRET_ACCESS_KEY in the setenv file (and source it)
+> This part will also use sourced setenv with S3_ACCESS_KEY_ID and S3_SECRET_ACCESS_KEY in the setenv file.

 Copy the file .s3cfg at the root of your user, or add "-c s3cmd/.s3cfg" at the end of each command.